LSSTDESC/qp/docs/user_guide/basicusage.md

 A complete list of attributes can be found in the [API class documentation](#qp.core.ensemble.Ensemble).

-### Important methods

-What can we do with our `Ensemble`? <project:methods.md> lists all of the available methods of an `Ensemble` object, and links to their docstrings.
-Or you can see the [API documentation of the class](#qp.core.ensemble.Ensemble) for a complete list of its attributes and methods all in one place.
-Here we will go over a few of the most commonly-used methods.

 #### Statistical methods

 One of the main functions of an `Ensemble` is the ability to calculate the probability distribution function (PDF) or cumulative distribution function (CDF) of the distributions.
 This can be done via the `ens.pdf` and `ens.cdf` methods, which return values that correspond to the given $x$ values for each distribution.
 For example, to get the value of the PDFs at a specific $x$ value, one can do the following: